 The Slack addon will perform a single retry if the HTTP POST against the Slack Webhook URL fails (either a 50x or network error).
 Duplicate events may happen.
 You should never assume events always comes in order.

-You can choose to trigger updates for the following events (we might add more event types in the future):
+You can choose to trigger updates for the following events:

 Unleash Slack addon takes the following parameters.

 - Slack Webhook URL - This is the only required property.
 If you are using a Slack Application you must also make sure your application is allowed to post to the channel you want to post to.

 - Username - Used to override the username used to post the update to a Slack channel.

 - Emoji Icon - Used to override the emoji icon used to post the update to a Slack channel.